johannschopplich/apiful/docs/reference/openapi-type-helpers.md

 ## Schema Model Types

-APIful also generates a dedicated helper for extracting OpenAPI schema models directly:
+APIful also generates a dedicated helper for extracting OpenAPI schema models directly.
+This provides access to your data models without needing to reference specific endpoints:

 ```ts
 import type { PetStoreModel } from 'apiful/schema'